OpenNTI/nti.docs.platform.enduser/guide/part1.rst

 Grades & Performance Tab
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Grades & Performance displays an interactive list of all students in your course.
-Selecting a student will allow you to view that student’s submissions and grades for the course as well as assign grades.
+Grades & Performance displays an interactive list of all learners in your course.
+Selecting a user will allow you to view that learner's submissions and grades for the course as well as assign grades.